cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     touchDragCallback: any;
 }

-// Warning: (ae-missing-release-tag) "PTScaling" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type PTScaling = {
     suvbwToSuvlbm?: number
     suvbwToSuvbsa?: number
 }

-// Warning: (ae-forgotten-export) The symbol "SharedToolProp" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "PublicToolProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type PublicToolProps = SharedToolProp & {
     name?: string;
 };

-// Warning: (ae-missing-release-tag) "PublicViewportInput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type PublicViewportInput = {
     element: HTMLElement